 - A copy of your transcripts.

 - Sept.
 20 - Final deadline

 We consider applications in two waves.
-The first opens April 1 and the priority deadline is April 10.
-We continue accepting submitted applications through April 24.
+The first opens April 1 and ends April 20.
 The second wave of admittance opens Aug.
-1 with a priority deadline of August 10.
-We will consider applications every two weeks thereafter until all openings are filled or until our closing date of Sept.
+1 and applications will considered until all openings are filled or until our closing date of Sept.
 20.